Your Above the Law editors: Joe Patrice, Elie Mystal, Staci Zaretsky, and David Lat

 February is supposed to be full of hearts and love and chocolate candy, but this year, it was mostly filled with snow — and that’s why our Valentine’s Day party, which was originally supposed to be on February 13, had to be rescheduled.

-Thanks a lot to everyone who came out last Thursday night to attend the Above the Law holiday party.
+That said, thanks a lot to everyone who was willing to brave the cold and came out on Wednesday night to attend the Above the Law Valentine’s Day party.
 This year’s festivities were extremely well-attended (the bar was packed), and the entire crowd enjoyed all of the specialty drinks that were served.
-Thanks to our sponsors, Superior Discovery and Prestige Legal Search, for making such a great evening possible.
+Thanks to our sponsor, the Business Law Center on WestlawNext™ from Thomson Reuters, for making such a great evening possible.

 If you weren’t able to make it out, don’t worry — we’ve got you covered.
 Here are some of the pictures from a night that was full of fun and fabulosity…

 Ed. note: Please welcome Elizabeth Adams, who will be covering health and wellness in the legal profession.
 You can read her full bio at the end of this post.

 Ever wonder what the secret to happiness is?
 Landing a Biglaw job?
 Making partner?
 Saving your innocent cousin from wrongful conviction for a convenience store robbery in the small town south?
 Whether you’re a currently-miserable attorney who’s pinning her hopes for happiness on eventual career success, or a veteran attorney who could stand to be a bit more happy, I have both bad and good news for you.
 The bad news: you may have to look beyond the bounds of your career for the additional keys to lasting happiness.
 The good news: doing so is easy!
 But how could this be, you ask?